 Welcome!
 Profiles are a work in progress and updated frequently, so check back for updates.

 Steph is a Sêr Cymru Research Fellow.
-She is passionate about freshwater ecosystems, particularly rivers, and about better understanding people’s relationships with these systems.
-Grounded in a liberal arts education and trained in environmental studies and spatial sciences, Steph draws on sciences, arts, and writing to address diverse questions, and communicate, about rivers.
-She joined the Department of Biosciences and FIRE Lab at Swansea University in January 2018.
+She is passionate about freshwater ecosystems, particularly rivers, and about people’s relationships with these systems.
+Grounded in a liberal arts education and trained in environmental studies and spatial sciences, Steph draws on sciences, arts, and writing to address diverse questions and to communicate about fresh waters.
+She joined FIRE Lab in early 2018.

 Daphne is a visual designer.
 She enjoys working in interdisciplinary environments.
 She recently submitted her PhD thesis focused on science-art education via the medium of installation art.
 Her background is drama and performance, and she is passionate about exploring the field of art-science education, communication, and engagement.
-She joined the Department of Biosciences and FIRE Lab in January 2020.
+She joined FIRE Lab in early 2020.

-Merryn joined FIRE Lab in March 2020.
-She draws on a background in geography and social science to explore how people relate with their environment.
+Merryn draws on a background in geography and social science to explore how people relate with their environment.
 For her PhD, she studied perceptions of sea-level rise, and since then has worked on topics including fracking and coastal well-being.
-She is very excited to be working with the FIRE Lab team, using creative methods to engage people with freshwater environments.
+She joined FIRE Lab in early 2020 and is very excited to be working with the FIRE Lab team, using creative methods to engage people with freshwater environments.

 Loren was an MSc student with the Department of Biosciences at Swansea University.
 She worked with FIRE Lab team to explore underwater cameras as a technique for characterising the diversity and behaviour of aquatic invertebrate communities.
 Loren graduated 12/2019.